RobOHt/Simple-Data-Dashboard/README.md

 You can access the web app via this link on Streamlit Community Cloud: [https://simple-data-dashboard-ppd6utqk9cw746ltbcetur.streamlit.app/]

 ## How to Use
 Just open the link to interact with the web app directly in your browser.
 No additional setup required.
-However, there seems to be an issue with Streamlit Community Cloud on iOS devices, so using a computer is the safer option.
+However, there seems to be an issue with Streamlit Community Cloud on iPhone, so using a computer is the safer option.